FiddlyDigital/fiddlydigital.github.io/_posts/2016-10-11-ambient-musical-system.markdown

 Unfortunately it was a few months before I could actually follow through his tutorial (I did mention 'wedding' in the first paragraph!).

 Finally though, I managed to get around to it.
+You can find the source for my version [here][ambient-musical-system]

 * I made the following modifications:
 His example was in ES6, but I modified my version to be ES5.
 I'm still working on learning the ES6 syntax and wouldn't be confident making all of the changes I'd like to make without have a 110% grasp of the syntax and subteleties.
-* I added totaly randomisation in terms of the chosen instrument, the amount of layers, and the layer length and delay.
+* I added total randomisation in terms of the chosen instrument, the amount of layers, and the layer length and delay.
 By this simple modification, we have an almost totally random system - each refresh will bring a new Musical experience and tone!
 * I added a simple Visualisation.
 This gives some visual context to the music being played, and also added a much need graphical element.
 * I (tried!) to convert it to the [UMD Module format][UMD-Module-Format].